 Following the election, William & Mary's president joined other university presidents in Virginia and across the country in signing a letter of support for DACA students.
 Soon after the new administration announced the Executive Order on immigration, former President Taylor Reveley sent a campus-wide email affirming the university’s commitment to diversity, inclusion and the international community.
 On September 5, 2018, Reveley sent a second campus-wide email reaffirming William & Mary's unwavering support for our DACA students.

 In February 2017, Reveley also joined other presidents in signing a letter from the American Council on Education that expressed support for international students and concern for the administration’s Executive Order on immigration.
 Also in February, as part of a pending lawsuit involving the Commonwealth of Virginia, Reveley submitted an affidavit on the impact the Executive Order has had on public universities in Virginia.
 He submitted the affidavit as chair of the state’s Council of Presidents and at the request of Virginia Attorney General Mark Herring.
 Due to the case in the U.S. District Court for the Eastern District of Virginia, a federal judge has granted a preliminary injunction on the Executive Order.
 Reveley’s affidavit was cited in the court’s Memorandum Opinion granting the preliminary injunction.
-We will continue to monitor the litigation and assess its impact on DACA and international students.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the disclosure of education records of all students to outside parties, including federal agents, without permission from the student, unless there is a valid judicial warrant, subpoena, court order or other legal requirement to do so.
 All William & Mary employees are required by law to abide by FERPA.